-HISTORY- Union American Methodist Episcopal Church Inc. The history of our nation is replete with stories of people who fought for freedom, and Peter Spencer, along with the founding of the Union Church of Africans, is one of those stories.
+Union American Methodist Episcopal Church Inc. Our nation’s history is replete with stories of people who fought for freedom.
+Peter Spencer, along with the founding of the Union Church of Africans, is one of those stories.

-Spencer, who was born into slavery in Kent County Maryland, was set free when his master died, and he then moved to Wilmington.
+Spencer, born into slavery in Kent County, Maryland, was set free when his master died, and he then moved to Wilmington.
 The account of the Union Church of Africans, which is quite extensive and deserving to be widely told, began in 1805 in the Asbury Methodist Episcopal Church.
-Spencer and abut 40 persons left Asbury to start the Ezion Methodist Episcopal Church, but remained associated with the Methodist Episcopal denomination until it became clear in 1812 that the congregation of blacks would not be allowed to select their own preachers or trustee leaders of the church.
-With a series of moves towards independence, in 1813 “by the first week of September, …the Union Church of African Members was fully organized with due forms and ceremonies.”
-They purchased a lot and built a church a Eighth and French Streets, and there organized the first independent church of blacks, September 1813, with the following Incorporate Trustees: Rev. Peter Spencer, Scotland Hill, David Smith, Jacob March, Benjamin Webb John Simmons and John Kelly.
+Spencer and about 40 persons left Asbury to start the Ezion Methodist Episcopal Church.
+Still, they remained associated with the Methodist Episcopal denomination until it became clear in 1812 that the congregation of blacks would not be allowed to select their own preachers or trustee leaders of the church.
+With a series of moves towards independence, in 1813, “by the first week of September, …the Union Church of African Members was fully organized with due forms and ceremonies.”
+They purchased a lot and built a church at Eighth and French Streets.
+They organized the first independent church of blacks in September 1813, with the following incorporated trustees: Rev. Peter Spencer, Scotland Hill, David Smith, Jacob March, Benjamin Webb, John Simmons, and John Kelly.

 Also worthy of note was the beginning of a festival in Wilmington by, for, and with African Americans in 1814 called the Big Quarterly, which brought persons of African descent together in a sense of solidarity and freedom one weekend annually, making Wilmington a kind of mecca for religious freedom.
-As abolitionist movements increased, simultaneously so did the Big Quarterly in Wilmington until thousands were in attendance, quite a fete for the 1800s.
-The Big Quarterly, generally known as it exists today, and has, continuously since its inauguration in 1814.
+As abolitionist movements increased, simultaneously, so did the Big Quarterly in Wilmington until thousands were in attendance, quite a feat for the 1800s.
+The Big Quarterly, generally known as it exists today and has, continuously since its inauguration in 1814.

-Rev. Peter Spencer organized thirty-one churches and erected a school house to each church.
-He completed his work and entered into rest July 25, 1843.
+Rev. Peter Spencer organized thirty-one churches and erected a schoolhouse for each church.
+He completed his work and entered into rest on July 25, 1843.

 Our Church History (Footnotes)